 - Average Yield on Bonds: Bonds typically deliver far more predictable returns than stocks, and as such are a good source of safety for most investors in their portfolios.
 It can be difficult to predict bond returns in the short term, but historically if you look at the current yield of bonds and bond funds, it will give you a good indication of what long term returns will be.

 - Average Expenses of Your Funds: An individual investor can’t control what the market does to their portfolio, but there are things that they can control.
 For example, the expenses they’re paying for their investments.
 Know what your expenses are and do your best to keep costs low.
 For me that means investing in low cost index funds that don’t have a lot of fees.
-Take a look at what your expenses are in your portfolio by signing up and using a service like Personal Capital and their investment checkup tools.
+Take a look at what your expenses are in your portfolio by signing up and using a service like Empower and their investment checkup tools.
 Another great place to check what your expenses are is investment site FeeX.

 Knowing just how much you make, and what your state’s tax laws are, can be key to your financial well being.
 Here are 2 key numbers you should know.